Gorgon Stare: Phase two

 Phase two (also referred to as Increment 2, or "Inc two") integrated processes of tracking algorithms from the ARGUS-IS system.
 Argus is a system of tools also developed by the Defense Advanced Research Projects Agency.

 On 1 July 2014, Sierra Nevada Corporation revealed that the Gorgon Stare Increment 2 pod had achieved initial operating capability (IOC) earlier in the year.
 While the Increment 1 system, first fielded in March 2011, could cover an area of 16 km2, the incorporation of the ARGUS-IS expands that coverage area to 100 km2.
 The system has 368 cameras capable of capturing 5 million pixels each to create an image of about 1.8 billion pixels.
-Video is collected at a variable frame-rate per second, with the resulting data output averaging several gigabytes of video output per minute.
+Video is collected at a variable frame-rate per second, with the resulting data output averaging several terabytes of video output per minute.

 Increment 2 provides a four-fold increase in coverage and twice the imagery resolution thanks to ARGUS technology; ARGUS is essentially 368 five-megapixel smartphone cameras clustered together and peering through four telescopic lenses and is produced by BAE Systems, while the IR arrays are produced by Exelis Inc. and are the largest available, which were separated from the EO sensors and moved to the adjacent pod.
 Sierra Nevada Corporation remained the overall system integrator, meaning it is responsible for merging the sensors, processors, data-links and air vehicle into one package that distributes information in real-time with minimal latency through the joint force's tactical intelligence network.
 By early 2015, Increment 2 had replaced all initial versions of the Gorgon Stare in operational service.